-- A prescribed regimen to be followed to treat a specific disease occurrence for a specific period of time.
-A Course will contain the physician's Intent and Directive information - The user will label the Course of treatment and specify the physician of record.
+- Patient: - A person receiving medical treatment.
+A Patient record contains basic personal information and demographics, as well as any number of treatment Courses. - This is where the patient name (prefix, given name, middle name, family name, suffix), medical record number (MRN#), sex (male, female, other, any) and date of birth (month, day, year) are stored. - Course: - A prescribed regimen to be followed to treat a specific disease occurrence for a specific period of time.
+A Course will contain the physician's Intent and Directive information - $\circ\,$ The user will label the Course of treatment and specify the physician of record.
 The user has the option of adding a description of the course of treatment. - The intent captures the physician's purpose for this Course of radiation treatment.
 An Intent contains information about any protocols this patient is under, as well information regarding the disease site, body system, and body part (for both templating and billing purposes).
 An Intent can contain any number of Directives (although it's uncommon to have more than one).
 The user will define the type of treatment (curative, palliative, or prophylactic), as well as the treatment site at this level.
 A narrative of what the physician desires to achieve as a result of the course is also saved here. - The directive is the physician's orders for treating this Course.
-A Directive contains information about the prescription and other clinical goals for the Course. - A Course also contains any number of Patient Models.
+A Directive contains information about the prescription and other clinical goals for the Course. - $\circ\,$ A Course also contains any number of Patient Models.